LucDuponcheelAtGitHub/programming_course/chapter01/README.md

 ### Conclusion

- - `FP` is a *function level programming language*,
- - the program DSL that the course documents is a *program level programming library*, as such naturally offering *implementation flexibility* and *feature specification extensibility*.
+Compared with `FP`. a *function level programming language*, the program DSL that the course documents is a *program level programming library*, as such naturally offering *implementation flexibility* and *effectfree and effectful feature specification extensibility*.

 Please keep on reading ... .